 How does long-term ‘stress’ affect the body?
-Whether it be work stress, physiological stress from certain foods, relationship struggles, financial pressures, self-esteem challenges, stress directly affects the Adrenal glands.
+Whether it be work stress, physiological stress from certain foods, relationship struggles, financial pressures, or self-esteem challenges, stress directly affects the Adrenal glands.

 Do you suffer from chronic tiredness, trouble getting out of bed in the morning, feeling overwhelmed, sleeping difficulties, lowered sex drive, less ability to cope with stress, inability to lose weight – especially around the stomach, sugar or salt cravings, lowered body temperature, depression, anxiety, exhaustion.
 If you have these symptoms you may have Adrenal Fatigue Syndrome.

 This is a common condition affecting 80% of the western adult population and it goes mostly undetected.
 So, why is Adrenal Fatigue is so prevalent?
-This is because mainstream medicine does not acknowledge the pre-stage condition – Adrenal exhaustion, to the more severe Addisons disease.
+This is because mainstream medicine does not acknowledge the pre-stage condition – Adrenal exhaustion, to the more severe Addison disease.

-Chronic mental states of stress and chronic physiological stress – i.e.toxic nutritional load etc, stimulates the adrenals eventually to the point of their exhaustion and the sympathetic nervous system consequently becomes overstimulated.
+Chronic mental states of stress and chronic physiological stress – i.e.toxic nutritional load etc, stimulate the adrenals eventually to the point of their exhaustion and the sympathetic nervous system consequently becomes overstimulated.
 The symptoms of nervousness, anxiety and depression tend to get worse and the over-stimulated sympathetic nervous system reduces its production of digestive juices leading to digestive and gut problems – a common symptom of adrenal fatigue.

 Patients with this condition tend to suffer from low blood sugar levels (hypoglycemia) , allergies, arthritic pain and weakened immune function overall.
 Women tend to show symptoms of imbalanced hormones – PMT, menopausal symptoms etc.